Mergifyio/mergify/docs/source/actions/queue.rst

    With speculative checks, pull requests are tested against the base branch within another temporary pull request.
 This requires the branch protection settings ``Require branches to be up to date before merging`` to be disabled.
-If you require a linear history, just set the queue option ``merge: rebase``.
+If you require a linear history, just set the queue option ``method: rebase``.

 Batch Size
 ----------